jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_3.rst

 .. include:: ../../links.rst

 #################################################################################
-AssertionError 3: user assertIsNotNone and assertIsNone
+AssertionError 3: use assertIsNotNone and assertIsNone
 #################################################################################

 ----